The Danske Bank Group is a strong Nordic financial services provider.

 In Scandinavia, our core activity is retail banking.
 We also provide asset management, investment, pension, mortgage finance, insurance, real estate agency and leasing services.

-Danske has attained an A- rating from Standard & Poor’s, a Baa1 rating from Moody's and an A rating from Fitch Ratings.
-As a branch of Danske Bank, we also benefits from these strong ratings.
+Danske has attained a long term A rating from Standard & Poor’s, a Baa1 rating from Moody's and an A rating from Fitch Ratings.
+As a branch of Danske Bank in Ireland, we also benefits from these strong ratings.

 Growth of Danske Bank Group